Coronavirus: Americans Cheer As Evacuation Flight From Wuhan Reaches U.S.

 Before they headed to California, the 201 passengers onboard had already undergone four health screenings: two in Wuhan before their flight took off, and two after they arrived in Anchorage.

-Before embarking on the final leg of their journey, the passengers were "approved to continue on to California by the Centers for Disease Control and Prevention," the Alaska Department of Health and Social Services said in a news release Wednesday.
+The passengers were "approved to continue on to California by the Centers for Disease Control and Prevention," the Alaska Department of Health and Social Services said in a news release Wednesday.

 In California, the passengers will be screened once again and "temporarily housed for a period of time," the Alaska health department said.